 The takeaway: Go beyond International Women’s Day

-International Women’s Day is a reminder of the issues women face in the workforce and every other aspect of their lives and what we need to do to address them.
+International Women’s Day reminds us of the issues women face in the workforce and every other aspect of their lives and what we need to do to address them.
 It’s a chance to reflect on the achievements of the women around you and re-evaluate how you support them daily — not just yearly.

-At Method, we have several amazing women whose contributions play a huge role in our success, and who we continue to learn from them every day.
+At Method, we celebrate the amazing women whose contributions play a huge role in our success and who we continue to learn from every day.